Henry Newton Brown: Death

-Realizing that a lynching was imminent, Wesley removed his boot and with it, the shackle of the leg-iron with which he had been shackled to Brown.
+Realizing that a lynching was imminent, Wesley removed his boot and with it, the shackle of the leg-iron with which he had been hobbled to Brown.
 Brown tied the loose end of the leg-iron to his leg with his bandana allowing him to run unencumbered.
-Smith, handcuffed to Wheeler, was able to slip the handcuff over his small hand resulting, unknown to the gathering mob, in all four being free.
+Smith, handcuffed to Wheeler, was able to slip the handcuff over his hand resulting, unknown to the gathering mob, in all four being free.
 When the lynch mob came at 9 pm and opened the door, Brown burst through the startled lynch mob to an alley alongside the jail.
-As he ran past, he was blasted with both barrels of a shotgun at almost point blank range.
-He died being nearly torn in half.
-Wheeler ran about 100 yards before being horribly wounded in a barrage of gunfire but lived long enough to hang with Smith and Wesley shortly afterward when the three were hanged on an elm tree by the mob.
+As he ran past, he was fatally blasted with both barrels of a shotgun at almost point blank range.
+Wheeler ran about 100 yards before being horribly wounded in a barrage of gunfire but lived long enough to hang with Smith and Wesley shortly afterward when the three were lynched on an elm tree by the mob.

 Other media

-In the film Chisum', when Billy proposes robbing Murphy's bank to help avenge his murdered employer, Tom O'Folliard recommends Brown as a man to recruit for the raid.
+In the 1970 film Chisum, when Billy proposes robbing Murphy's bank to help avenge his murdered employer, Tom O'Folliard recommends Brown as a man to recruit for the raid.
 Brown is played by an uncredited actor during the climactic battle, and it's unclear whether he is one of the five surviving members of Billy's gang.

-In the film Young Guns II Henry Brown was combined with fellow Regulator Jim French and presented as a composite named Hendry William French.
+In the 1990 film Young Guns II Henry Brown was combined with fellow Regulator Jim French and presented as a composite named Hendry William French.
 Timid and clumsy, the film's portrayal of French by actor Alan Ruck bears little actual resemblance to either outlaw.

 The actor William Smith played Brown in the 1969 episode "The Restless Man" of the syndicated television series Death Valley Days, hosted by Robert Taylor.